FilipRuman/pages/src/content/docs/parser/type_parsing_functions.md

 ### Data type

-The struct data type just needs to know it's properties.
+The struct data type just needs to know its properties.
-We will implement a 'Property' sturct inside the 'expressions.rs' because we will be also using it in other places. it needs to have it's name and data type.
+We will implement a 'Property' struct inside the 'expressions.rs' because we will be also using it in other places. it needs to have it's name and data type.

 <details>